-Born in Beirut, Lebanese multidisciplinary artist, Publisher and Curator Abed Al Kadiri double majored in Arabic Literature and Fine Arts.
-His work focuses on the deprivation of freedom in society by analyzing contemporary issues of violence, cultural heritage, migration and belonging.
+Born in Beirut, multidisciplinary artist, publisher and curator Abed Al Kadiri double majored in Arabic Literature and Fine Arts.
+His work focuses on the notion of translating violence, investigating repressed personal and collective traumatic experiences, while emphasizing the destruction of cultural

-In 2017, he co-founded Dongola Limited Editions, a leading publishing house that position artist’s books as a contemporary practice from the Arab world.
+Apart from his artistic practice, he has worked as an art critic before becoming the Director of Contemporary Art Platform (CAP) Kuwait from 2012-2015.
+In 2017. he cofounded Dongola Limited Editions, a leading publishing house that positions artist’s books as an artistic contemporary practice from the Arab World.